vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 }
 ```

 If a party is not currently a referee, they must immediately be added to the referral set and [benefit factors and reward multipliers updated](#setting-benefit-factors-and-reward-multipliers) accordingly.
-Their key must then become associated with the referrers key.
-All referral rewards will be transferred to this referrers key, regardless of whether the party reapplies a new referral code.
+Their key must then become associated with the referrer's key.
+All referral rewards will be transferred to this referrer's key, regardless of whether the party reapplies a new referral code.

 If a party is already a referee, and submits another `ApplyReferralCode` transaction, they will not be transferred to the new referral set but they will be added to the associated team at the start of the next epoch (providing a team exists).
 Note, if the referee has submitted multiple transactions in an epoch, the referee will be added to the new team specified in the latest valid transaction.